pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKitSharing.md

 ## Controlling what data is shared

 It is possible to specify that certain associations that are shareable not be shared.
-For example, suppose that you want reminders lists to be orderable by your user, and so add a `position` column to the table:
+For example, suppose that you want reminders lists to be sorted by your user, and so add a `position` column to the table:

 ```swift
 @Table